bytefish/bytefish.de/blog/cors_with_jersey.md

 It is really easy to extend the [Jersey] framework.
 Providing some kind of Aspect Oriented Programming by using Annotations is also a great idea to provide Cross Cutting Concerns, such as Logging or as seen above Cross Origin Resource Sharing.

-The Jersey Plugin psystem feels a little bit like magic.
+The Jersey Plugin system feels a little bit like magic.
 It is hard to guess the inner workings of the request pipelines, I think of priorities or catch-all methods.
 I am a little bit biased though.
 I am coming from the [Nancy] Framework in .NET, which makes it really easy to hook into the request or response pipelines and makes use of advanced C# features.